Franz Karl Basler-Kopp: Life

-Franz Karl Basler was born to a farming family from South Bavaria.
-Shortly after his birth, the family moved to Lucerne, where Basler grew up in poor conditions.
+to a farming family from South Bavaria.
+Shortly after his birth, the family moved from Basel to Lucerne, where Basler grew up in poor conditions.
 He later compensated for his lack of education with intensive reading of widely diverse literature, from which he almost always drew motifs for his artwork.
 While still at school he also lost use of his right hand following an infection and became lefthanded.

 From 1893 to 1898 he studied glass sculpting at the Lucerne School of Art and Design.
 However, he was more interested in painting on canvas and paper, to which he devoted himself in his spare time.
 After his education he no longer attended schools, nor did he seek contact with colleagues.
 He remained a retired recluse for the rest of his life.
 In 1905 he married Julia Kopp, the daughter of the headteacher of Lucerne School.
 He found in her a companion with whom he shared his life struggle, particularly during the long years of his severe illness in later life.

 In both 1912 and 1914 he traveled to Munich.
 On the first study trip, he took part in an exhibition in Munich, after which he was invited by Ferdinand Avenarius, the director of the "Kunstwart", to publish some pictures.
 This was also the start of a friendship, which lasted until Avenarius' death in 1923.
 Over the course of their friendship they both discussed at length the relationship between art and humans and their mutual alienation.